DeLuca, Hector F. Department of Biochemistry, University of Wisconsin, Madison, Wisconsin.

 - Therapeutic applications

-Either of two fat-soluble sterol-like compounds, ergocalciferol (vitamin D2) and activated cholecalciferol (vitamin D3).
-Vitamin D2 is formed from the irradiation of ergosterol, a plant sterol.
-However, vitamin D3 is normally manufactured in the skin, where ultraviolet light activates the compound 7-dehydrocholesterol.
-Vitamins D3 and D2 are about equal in activity in all mammals except New World monkeys and birds, in which vitamin D2 is approximately one-tenth as active as vitamin D3.
-See also: Vitamin
+The collective term for a group of fat-soluble sterol-like compounds, particularly vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
+Vitamin D, also known as calciferol, is essential for the proper formation of the skeleton and for mineral homeostasis.
+In humans, the two most important forms are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol) [see illustration].
+Vitamin D2 is formed from the irradiation of ergosterol, which is a plant sterol.
+In contrast, vitamin D3 is normally manufactured in the skin, where ultraviolet light (for example, sunlight) activates the compound 7-dehydrocholesterol.
+Vitamins D2 and D3 are about equal in activity in most mammals (excluding New World monkeys) and birds; in general, vitamin D2 is approximately one-tenth as active as vitamin D3.
+See also: Nutrition; Vitamin

 The content above is only an excerpt.